reactjs/react.dev/src/content/reference/react/createContext.md

 }
 ```

-By default, the values they receive will be the <CodeStep step={3}>default values</CodeStep> you have specified when creating the contexts.
+By default, the values they receive will be the <CodeStep step={3}>default values</CodeStep> you have specified when creating the Contexts.
 However, by itself this isn't useful because the default values never change.

 Context is useful because you can **provide other, dynamic values from your components:**